-A cultural monument for the citizens: Obecní dům
+A cultural monument for citizens and visitors: Obecní dům

-The ravishing Municipal House Restaurant on the ground floor is considered one of Prague’s finest dining options, holding two valuable Gault & Millau toques (equals 15 of 20 possible points).
+The noble Municipal House Restaurant on the ground floor is considered one of Prague’s finest dining locations.
 Its stunning interior exudes authentic Art Nouveau charm and features large stained-glass windows, original furniture, upholstery and silverware.
-Contributors to impressively embellishing the ceiling with stucco ornaments and paintings, were noted Czech sculptors and painters such as František Kraumann and Alfons Mucha.
+Contributors to impressively embellishing the ceiling with stucco ornaments and paintings were noted Czech sculptors and painters such as František Kraumann and Alfons Mucha.